 Would you like to read one of my novels with your book club?
 Or delve deeper into the novels?
 If so, you might wish to take advantage of the book club reading notes for my books.

-Below you can download reading notes with a set of discussion points, on The Navy Wife, book three in The Englishman series, as well as on my Nordic family drama, Coffee and Vodka.
+Below you can download reading notes with a set of discussion points, on The Faithful Heart, book two in The Nordic Heart Romance series, as well as on my Nordic family drama, Coffee and Vodka.

-In the next few weeks, I will be posting notes on the other novels in The Englishman series.
+In the next few weeks, I will be posting notes on the other novels in The N ordic Heart Romance series.
 If you’ve already read either of the books above, go and have a look at the notes and tell me what you think!
 You can get in touch by emailing me or contacting me on Twitter or Facebook.